 Click My Receiver to display the classroom name and the make, model and hardware ID (MAC address) of the receiver.
+If you have more than one receiver, My Receiver appears once for each receiver connected.

-If a "Your SMART Response receiver is not connected" message appears, the SMART Response receiver is not connected or is not working properly.
-The receiver name does not appear below the Devices button.
+If a "Your SMART Response receiver is not connected" message appears, the SMART Response receiver isn't connected or isn't working properly.
+The receiver name doesn't appear below the Devices button.

 Check the receiver connections or repeat the receiver installation.
-See Connecting the receiver on page 11.
+See Connecting receivers on page 12.